pengzhang201909/SAT-benchmark/ZhangPeng-Rproject2.md

 seniors in schools were low.
 For all schools median percent was lower than 30%(refer to Graphic 1).
 In other words, a huge amount of students would meet big challenge when they were studing during the first year of college.
 But the situation was changing positively.
-Mean percent of Benchmark-Meeting went up as well as more than 10 schools had kept BMR over 65%(refer to Graphic 4).
+In 2013 Median percent of Benchmark-Meeting senior students went up as well as more than 8 schools had kept over 65% senior students meeting Benchmark in both years(refer to Graphic 4).

 To helping more senior students in high schools prepared for future college life, we can think of more analysis on top Benchmark Performance